Web3-Builders-Alliance/Emmanuel-Solana-Q1-2023/cluster-1/code-journals/code-journal-1.md

 # Code Journal 1

-In this code journal 1 will be going over the program account-data.
+In this code journal I will be going over the program account-data.
 This program is designed to process address data and persist it into an account related to the address.
 The code is found in this link https://github.com/solana-developers/program-examples/tree/main/basics/account-data/native